Pancho Aréna: History

 The stadium officially opened on 21 April 2014, featuring the final of the 2014 Puskás Cup.

 On 26 April 2014, the first Hungarian League match was played at the stadium between Puskás Akadémia and Videoton.
 The match ended with 3–1 away win.

 On 30 June 2016, the first UEFA Europa League match took place at the stadium when Videoton FC, now MOL Fehérvár FC, and FC Zaria Bălți met in the qualifying rounds of the Europa League.
 It occurred in Pancho Aréna due to the demolition of Videoton's home stadium, Sóstói Stadion.

 Pancho Aréna was listed among the top three most beautiful stadiums of the world according to stadiumdb.com: "The wood-lined curved interior to the stand gives spectators the feeling that they are attending a Sunday church service, not a football match.
 The 3,500 seater stadium opened in 2014 and was the brainchild of local architect Imre Makovecz".

 On 26 March 2018, the first international match was played at the stadium when Bulgaria hosted Kazakhstan in a friendly match.
 The match ended with a 2–1 win for Bulgaria.

 On 31 October 2023, it was announced that the Israel national football team would play their remaining UEFA Euro 2024 qualifying matches against Switzerland and Romania at the stadium, a decision influenced by the ongoing Gaza war.
 On 15 November 2023, Israel hosted Switzerland and drew at the stadium.
 On 18 November 2023, Israel hosted Romania in the UEFA Euro 2024 qualifying match.
 Romania beat Israel 2-1 and qualified for the UEFA Euro 2024.

 Controversy

-Many allegations of corruption have surfaced regarding the stadium, as Hungary's current prime minister, Viktor Orbán (known for his passion for football), spent much of his childhood in the village.
+Many allegations of corruption have surfaced regarding the stadium, as Hungary's prime minister, Viktor Orbán (known for his passion for football), spent much of his childhood in the village.
 Pancho Arena was built just meters away from his Felcsút estate.
 Although the stadium was not constructed directly using government funds, companies that provided the majority of the funding won several high-value public procurement procedures during Orbán's prime ministership.
 Additionally, Orbán's government passed laws granting benefits to companies supporting sports investments.
 Allegations were fueled by the fact that the stadium seats 3,500 people, while the total population of the village is under 1,700.